 Zig-zagged with the Ralts line: only male Kirlia can evolve into Gallade, and only the more feminine-looking Gardevoir can Mega Evolve... but male Kirlia can also evolve into Gardevoir.

 In Harvest Moon 3 on the Game Boy Color, playing as a female cut short the length of the game.
 Once you got married, the game ended right then and there, and you couldn't keep running your farm.
-(The same thing happened in Harvest Moon for Girl on the PS 1.)
+(The same thing happened in Harvest Moon: Back to Nature for Girls on the PS 1.)
 Male characters could keep playing, and even have children — no such luck for girls.
 However, in the male version of Harvest Moon DS, marriage to a town girl ended the game, while in the female version marriage to a town guy allowed you to keep playing, effectively giving female characters access to an additional five candidates to which males did not have access.
 Later games in the series are more egalitarian; for other handheld games, the female versions even included fixes of some Game Breaking Bugs.